A Step-by-Step Guide to Diabetic Retinopathy

 Your ophthalmologist’s diagnosis is based on what they see in your eyes.
 Among the treatment options available are:

 Anti-VEGF medication is one sort of treatment.
 Avastin, Eylea, and Lucentis are among them.
-Anti-VEGF therapy reduces macula swelling, which slows vision loss and may even improve vision.
+Anti-VEGF therapy reduces macula swelling, slowing vision loss and even improving vision.
 This medication is administered through eye injections (shots).
 Another approach for reducing macular swelling is to take steroid medication.
 This can also be given as an eye injection.
-Your doctor will advise you on the number of pharmaceutical injections you’ll require overtime.
+Your doctor will advise you on how many pharmaceutical injections you’ll require overtime.

 If you have advanced PDR, your ophthalmologist may suggest vitrectomy surgery.
 Vitreous gel and blood from leaking vessels at the rear of your eye are removed by an ophthalmologist.
 Light rays can now focus properly on the retina once more.
 The retina’s scar tissue may also be removed.